 6. The distance between groups.
 The minimum distance between unauthorised encampments shall normally be half a mile

 7. Behaviour.
-Behaviour towards other members of the public and surrounding properties shall be acceptable i.e. no intimidation especially involving actual violence or the use of abusive or insulting language, no excessive noise or any other forms of anti-social behaviour.
+Behaviour towards other members of the public, the land and surrounding properties shall be acceptable i.e. no intimidation especially involving actual violence or the use of abusive or insulting language, no excessive noise, loose or dangerous dogs, no utilising the land as a toilet or any other forms of anti-social behaviour.

 8. Access to the land/encampment.
-The landowner / representatives, or local authority officer must not be prevented in accessing the encampment (not individual homes/vehicles).
+The landowner, agents, representatives, or local authority officers must not be prevented from accessing the land on which the encampment is situated (This will not include access to individual homes/vehicles).

 9. Tipping/rubbish.
 There shall be no dumping or inappropriate disposal of household, trade, human or animal waste on the encampment, or on adjacent land, nor any stockpiling of materials.